Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: Method

 This is equivalent to computing descriptors via softmax attention over $\mathcal{Z}$, using $\Phi(I,\bu)$ as queries, $\bz$ as keys, and $\bp$ as values.
 For labeled keypoints $\bk_l$, minimizing \cref{eq:descriptoralign} ensures $\varphi(I,\bk_l) = \bp_l$.

 For each training image $I$, we can now estimate the dense canonical coordinates $\mathcal{X}^c$ over its pixels via \cref{eq:varphi}, and the posed coordinates $\mathcal{X}^b$ via depth backprojection using \cref{eq:backproj}.
-In practice, $\mathcal{X}^c$ and $\mathcal{X}^b$ only consist of object points that are selected using the segmentation mask.
+In practice, $\mathcal{X}^c$ and $\mathcal{X}^b$ only consist of object points that are selected using an object segmentation mask.
 We aim to align these two representations so that $\mathcal{X}^c$ properly reflects the object geometry.
 However, our annotations are only sparse, thus we cannot directly supervise $\varphi(I,\bu)$ for arbitrary coordinates $\bu$.
 Instead, we make the assumption that even though the posed and canonical shape are different, they should be \emph{locally} similar.
 We encourage the geometric alignment between a small neighborhood of points sampled in the posed space, and their corresponding locations in the canonical space.

-For a given point $q \in \mathcal{X}^c$, we sample its $k$ nearest neighbors to obtain $\mathbf{C}_q$ in the canonical space, and the corresponding coordinates in the posed space $\mathbf{B}_q$, and minimize the alignment error between two sets.
-We also sample neighbors of a given point $r \in \mathcal{X}^b$ in the posed space, denoted as $\mathbf{B}_r$, and compute the loss in the other direction: where $\mathbf{M}_{c2b}$ and $\mathbf{M}_{b2c}$ are the rigid transformations between the canonical and posed coordinates, computed using Kabsch's algorithm at each iteration as in \cref{eq:shapealign}.
+For a given point $\mathbf{q} \in \mathcal{X}^c$, we sample its $k$ nearest neighbors to obtain $\mathbf{C}_q$ in the canonical space, and the corresponding coordinates in the posed space $\mathbf{B}_q$, and minimize the alignment error between two sets.
+We also sample neighbors of a given point $r \in \mathcal{X}^b$ in the posed space, denoted as $\mathbf{B}_r$, and compute the loss in the other direction: where $\mathbf{M}_{c2b}$ and $\mathbf{M}_{b2c}$ are the rigid transformations between the canonical and posed coordinates, computed using the Kabsch-Umeyama algorithm at each iteration as in \cref{eq:shapealign}.

 In the canonical space, neighbors are selected using a standard k-nearest neighbors strategy.
 However, this approach can be unreliable in the posed space due to object deformations.
 For instance, in the case of a person eating, the hand might be close to the face in 3D space, and thus points belonging to the face might mistakenly be selected as neighbors of the hand.
-Instead, we use a geodesic sampling strategy, that samples points along the surface of the object.
-Starting from a seed point, we iteratively grow the neighborhood by selecting the next point with the shortest geodesic distance to the current set, effectively approximating surface-based proximity rather than raw spatial closeness.
+Instead, we use a pseudo-geodesic sampling strategy that samples points along the surface of the object.
+Starting from a seed point, we iteratively grow the neighborhood by selecting the next point with the shortest distance to the current set, effectively approximating surface-based proximity rather than raw spatial closeness.
+Pseudocode is provided in~\cref{alg:geosample}.